ppannuto/patpannuto.com/classes/2022/fall/wireless-iot/syllabus.md

 Correct quizzes earn 1%/ea, incorrect quizzes earn 0.5%/ea, and missing quizzes are 0%.
 Excluding the first day of class, and considering holidays, there are **19** lectures.
-Anything earned over 10% counts as half.
+Anything earned over 5% counts as half.
-E.g., someone who answers all 19 correctly will score 14.5% in this section.
+E.g., someone who answers all 19 correctly will earn 12% in this section.

-This creates a natural, built-in makeup policy that allows you to miss up to nine lectures without penalty.
+This creates a natural, built-in makeup policy that allows you to miss _many_ quizzes/questions without penalty.
 For this reason, there is no makeup opportunity for missed quizzes.

 Quizzes are released at 13:00 and collected at 13:02.
 No late quizzes are accepted.

-#### 10%: Homework

- - Maybe 2 hw's at 5% ea?
-    - cellular data worksheets?

-> ##### Homework Late Policy
->
-> _Homework ever is better than homework never._
->
-> The goal of homework is to help you to understand better by working through problems on your own.
-> To that end, we will allow for late submission of homework at any point until end of business on the last regular instruction day of the term (17:00, US/Pacific, December 2nd).
-> Late homework will receive 50% of earned points.
-> Late homework is not eligible for regrades and will be graded and returned at instructor convenience.
-> Late homework should take care to add extra details showing how you, personally worked through problems and that your work is your own.
-> Late homework that is "just answers" or otherwise does not clearly show your own work will receive no credit.

 #### 55%: Labs